 This is a great choice for people who are looking for general rewards but might want a wider range of transfer partners.
 There are perks for avid travel and amazing point bonuses for hotel stays as well.

 If you are a traveler and live in the U.S., get T-Mobile.
 T-Mobile gives their users contract-free plans (starting at $50 per month) with free international data and text messaging in over 100 countries — plus all calls while in those countries are only 20 cents a minute.
-I've been using them for years and love them.
+We've been using them for years and love them.

-One of my favorite walking tour companies, Walks offers in-depth history, food, and cultural tours in cities around the world (with a speciality in Europe).
+One of our favorite walking tour companies, Walks offers in-depth history, food, and cultural tours in cities around the world (with a speciality in Europe).
 Their small-group tours are curated and tend to offer exclusive behind the scenes access other companies can't get.

 EatWith allows you to eat home cooked meal with locals.
 Everyone sets their own price (so prices can vary wildly depending on the cook) but this is a great way to do something different, pick a local’s brain, and make a new friend.

 Fat Tire Tours offers bike tours to popular attractions throughout Europe and the US.
-They're one of my favorite bike tour companies in the world.
+They're one of our favorite bike tour companies in the world.
 (They are pretty popular so try to book in advance.)

 This website is the ultimate guide to train travel anywhere in the world.
 They have the most comprehensive information on routes, times, prices, and train conditions.
 If you are planning a long train journey or some epic train trip, consult this site.

 This website allows you to see how to get from point A to point B the best and cheapest way possible.
 Just enter your departure and arrival destinations and it will give you all the bus, train, plane, or boat routes that can get you there as well as how much they cost.
-One of the best transportation website out there!
+One of the best transportation websites out there!

 This company works voodoo magic and searches the web for the cheapest cruises on the web, sometimes as cheap as $27 a night.
 This may not be your typical cruising website but a deal is a deal.
 This website is especially good for repositioning cruises across oceans.